Lk2103/Azure-Static-website/README.md

 **Architecture/Design decisions**

-A decision I made before producing anything for this project was to configure a Budget alert, this would help me monitor how much I spend on azure each month for all projects.
+Before producing any resources for this project I configured a Budget alert, this would help me monitor how much I spend on Azure each month for all projects.

-I had pre made a resource group within a nearby region.
+A pre existing Resource group within a nearby region.
 Having a resource group created meant the static web app could be created.

-Linking my github account allowed me to use this repsoitry as a host for all storage files, this avoids the need to manually provision and managae Azure Blob Storage or other Storage services that azure offers.
+Linking my github account allowed me to use this repsoitry as a host for all storage files, this avoids the need to manually provision and managae Azure Blob Storage or other Storage services that Azure offers.

 <img width="1632" height="687" alt="image" src="https://github.com/user-attachments/assets/65552668-fcfa-439b-8d80-24b00e6ab171" />